mdancho84/mdancho84.github.io/_posts/2016-9-11-CustomerSegmentationPt2.md

 <iframe src="/figure/source/2016-9-11-CustomerSegmentationPt2/plotly1.html" style="border: none; width: 100%; height: 400px"></iframe>

 PC1 and PC2 combined explain 44% of the variance of the data, and there's a steep drop-off between PC2 and PC3.
-This means that plotting PCs 1 and 2 will give us a reasonably good understanding of the data, and adding more PCs beyond PC2 will result in minimal improvement.
+This means that plotting PC's 1 and 2 will give us a reasonably good understanding of the data, and adding more PC's beyond PC2 will result in minimal improvement.
 Note that it won't always happen that there is a significant drop-off after PC2, and if more PC's explain variance we would need to evaluate them as well.

 ## Visualizing the Results <a class="anchor" id="visualizing-results"></a>